 Fashion Design - BA (Hons) Degree

 This course provides a ‘boutique’ educational experience that stimulates and nurtures individual creative talent and innovation.
-The course aims to equip students with a range of intellectual, analytical, practical and entrepreneurial skills in preparation for a career in the global fashion industry.
+The course aims to equip you with a range of intellectual, analytical, practical and entrepreneurial skills in preparation for a career in the global fashion industry.

 - Employment-focused course

 - Purpose-built studios for fashion design and textile print

 - Dedicated Flexible Learning Area, including fashion publications, future trend resources, Apple Macs and CAD for fashion